CMW FAQ for Applicants

 How do I apply for the Workshop?
 How can my pre-formed ensemble apply?

 Individual applicants submit up to five video samples of their playing, including an excerpt* as detailed by instrument.
 Ensembles must submit two full video works.
-Audio is not acceptable.
+Audio-only recordings are not acceptable.
 Visit How to Apply for more details.
-Applications are open from November to February each year.
+Applications are open from October to February each year.

 Excerpt requirements* for Individuals: